 Future Met Council designation of lands for the Regional Parks and Trails System should emphasize important natural systems, access to water bodies, and natural resource features that enhance outdoor recreation.
-Water is a major attraction in almost every park within the Regional Parks and Trails System and a feature along many regional trails.
-Most surface water is publicly held, with the waterbeds owned by the state, so it is a critical function of the Regional Parks and Trails System to provide this access.
+Water is a major attraction in almost every park within the system and a feature along many regional trails.
+Most surface water is publicly held, with the waterbeds owned by the state, so it is a critical function of the regional system to provide this access.